m0lentum/dexterior/README.md

 and type inference opportunities as possible to produce concise and correct code.

-A companion crate, `dexterior-visuals`, provides some batteries-included tools to visualize simulations implemented with `dexterior` in real time using [`wgpu`][wgpu].
+Additionally, `dexterior` provides some batteries-included tools for real-time visualization with [wgpu] in the optional `visuals` module.

 ## Current state